yeshwanthlm/Host-Resume-on-EC2/README.md

-# Deploy Resume to AWS EC2 Using GitHub Actions
+# Host Your Resume on AWS EC2 with a CI/CD Setup Using GitHub Actions